AI, Jobs, and the Automation Trap: Where Is HCI?: Any Alternatives Fostering Augmentation?

-\textbf{Workplace.} AI-driven tools in the workplace are transforming how employees engage with complex tasks, enabling real-time feedback and fostering collaboration.
+AI-driven tools in the workplace are transforming how employees engage with complex tasks, enabling real-time feedback and fostering collaboration.
 For example, GitHub Copilot and similar code recommendation systems significantly enhance programmer productivity by offering real-time coding suggestions and reducing the cognitive load associated with repetitive tasks~\cite{mozannar2024reading}.
-Recent research on GitHub Copilot demonstrated that such systems not only expedite task completion but also enable novice programmers to bridge skill gaps effectively, allowing them to focus on creative problem-solving and innovation.
+Although AI coding assistants have been shown to expedite task completion for experienced programmers~\cite{moassessing}, yet their effects on novice programmers remain debated.
+Some evidence suggests these tools may hinder learning by bypassing foundational understanding~\cite{gardella2024performance}.
+Designing such systems with pedagogical scaffolding and explainability could better support skill development and augmentation in programming tasks.
 Intelligent systems designed for online meetings further augment collaboration by addressing communication challenges in virtual settings.
-For example, MeetCues leverages real-time visual and interactive feedback to enhance communication in virtual meetings~\cite{aseniero2020meetcues}, and KAIROS uses multimodal monitoring (e.g., body language, speech patterns) through wearable devices to capture non-verbal communication cues that otherwise might go unnoticed during virtual meetings.
-Similarly, emotional analytics systems are now able to analyze emotional expressions during meetings to predict success and provide actionable feedback to improve team dynamics by supporting psychological safety and inclusiveness~\cite{zhou2022predicting}.
-Participatory prompting methods also highlight the importance of involving users in co-designing AI tools tailored to their workflows.
-By aligning system capabilities with user needs, such approaches ensure that AI systems effectively support and enhance human decision-making and creativity rather than imposing rigid structures on workplace tasks~\cite{sarkar2023participatory}.
+For example, MeetCues leverages real-time visual and interactive feedback to enhance communication in virtual meetings~\cite{aseniero2020meetcues, zhou2022predicting}, and KAIROS uses multimodal monitoring (e.g., body language, speech patterns) through wearable devices to capture non-verbal communication cues that otherwise might go unnoticed during virtual meetings.
+In addition to software engineering and productivity tools, AI is augmenting decision-making in sectors such as finance and law.
+In finance, AI dashboards assist financial analysts by flagging anomalies and synthesizing data streams to support rather than replacing expert judgment~\cite{gomber2018fintech}.
+In the legal domain, AI-powered tools help summarize documents and draft briefs that enable faster iteration while maintaining professional oversight~\cite{cao2022ai}.
+These systems exemplify how AI can offload repetitive tasks while preserving human responsibility and ethical accountability~\cite{alfrink2023contestable}.